Bilbo Baggins: Adaptations

-In the 1955–1956 BBC Radio serialisation of The Lord of the Rings, Bilbo was played by Felix Felton.
-In the 1968 BBC Radio serialisation of The Hobbit, Bilbo was played by Paul Daneman.
+In the 1955–1956 BBC Radio serialization of The Lord of the Rings, Bilbo was played by Felix Felton.
+In the 1968 BBC Radio serialization of The Hobbit, Bilbo was played by Paul Daneman.

 The 1969 parody Bored of the Rings by "Harvard Lampoon" (i.e. its co-founders Douglas Kenney and Henry Beard) modifies the hobbit's name to "Dildo Bugger".

-Nicol Williamson portrayed Bilbo with a light West Country accent in the 1974 performance released on Argo Records.

 In the 1977 Rankin/Bass animated version of The Hobbit, Bilbo was voiced by Orson Bean.
 Bean also voiced both the aged Bilbo and Frodo in the same company's 1980 adaptation of The Return of the King.

+The 1976 Russian translation of The Hobbit was illustrated with drawings by Mikhail Belomlinsky; he based his Bilbo character on the actor Yevgeny Leonov, who he described as "good-natured, plump, with hairy legs".

 In Ralph Bakshi's 1978 animated version of The Lord of the Rings, Bilbo was voiced by Norman Bird.
 Billy Barty was the model for Bilbo in the live-action recordings Bakshi used for rotoscoping.
 The 3000th story to be broadcast in the BBC's long-running children's programme Jackanory was The Hobbit, in 1979.
 Four narrators told the story with Bilbo's part being played by Bernard Cribbins.

-In the BBC's 1981 radio serialisation of The Lord of the Rings, Bilbo is played by John Le Mesurier.
+In the BBC's 1981 radio serialization of The Lord of the Rings, Bilbo is played by John Le Mesurier.
 In the unlicensed 1985 Soviet version on the Leningrad TV channel, Хоббита ("The Hobbit"), Bilbo was played by Mikhail Danilov.
 In the 1993 television miniseries Hobitit by Finnish broadcaster Yle, Bilbo is portrayed by Martti Suosalo.

-In Peter Jackson's films The Fellowship of the Ring (2001) and The Return of the King (2003) Bilbo is played by Ian Holm, who had played Frodo in the BBC radio series 20 years earlier.
+In Peter Jackson's films The Fellowship of the Ring (2001) and The Return of the King (2003), Bilbo is played by Ian Holm, who had played Frodo in the BBC radio series 20 years earlier.

 Throughout the 2003 video game The Hobbit, the players control Bilbo, voiced by Michael Beattie.
 The game follows the plot of the book, but adds the elements of platform gameplay and various side-objectives along the main quests.

 In The Lord of the Rings Online (2007) Bilbo resides in Rivendell, mostly playing riddle games with the Elf Lindir in the Hall of Fire.

-In Peter Jackson's The Hobbit film series, a prequel to The Lord of the Rings, the young Bilbo is portrayed by Martin Freeman while Ian Holm reprises his role as an older Bilbo in An Unexpected Journey (2012) and The Battle of the Five Armies (2014).
+In Peter Jackson's The Hobbit film series, a prequel to The Lord of the Rings, the young Bilbo is portrayed by Martin Freeman, while Ian Holm reprises his role as an older Bilbo in An Unexpected Journey (2012) and The Battle of the Five Armies (2014).

-Namesakes

-In astronomy, the asteroid 2991 Bilbo was discovered and named in 1982.
-The International Astronomical Union names all colles (small hills) on Saturn's moon Titan after characters in Tolkien's work, and in 2012, they named one of these "Bilbo Colles".

-In taxonomy, the South African frog Breviceps bagginsi (Bilbo's rain frog) was described in 2003, while a fossil trilobite Marjumia bagginsi from the Cambrian period was described in 1994.
-Among the beetles named for Bilbo is the "short and robust" Pericompsus bilbo, described in 1974.